VKCOM/nocolor/docs/introducing_colors.md

     <img src="img/call-graph-html.png" alt="call graph html" width="846">
 </p>

-If we try to express "performance leak" it in CSS manner, we'd do it like this:
+If we try to express "performance leak" it in a CSS manner, we'd do it like this:
 ```css
 .fast .slow {
     error-text: "potential performance leak";